Bayesian Wavelet Shrinkage with Beta Priors: Application in Spike-Sorting Data Set

 Spike sorting is a classification procedure of action potentials (spikes) emitted by neurons according to their different forms and amplitudes.
 Typically, action potentials data for sorting by spike sorting are collected extracellularly by means of electrodes connected at certain locations in the head of animals.
-It is a method of extreme relevance in Neuroscience due to the possibility of studies on which neurons are present in certain regions of the brain and how they interact.
+It is a method of extreme relevance in Neuroscience due to the possibility of studies about which neurons are present in certain regions of the brain and how they interact.

-Once the raw data of action potentials is collected, the first step of the spike sorting procedure is to filter through noise reduction data to facilitate visualization of spikes and misclassification of noise as spike.
+Once the raw data of action potentials is collected, the first step of the spike sorting procedure is to denoise data to facilitate visualization of spikes and prevent misclassification of a noise as spike.
 Among several methods used for spike sorting data noise reduction, wavelet based methods are one of the most used.
 For more details on spike sorting and statistical methods involved in the analysis of characteristic data, one has Pouzat et al. (2002), Lewicki (1998), Shoham et al. (2003), Einevoll et al. (2012) among others.
 Applications of wavelets in spike sorting occur in the works of Letelier and Webber (2000), Quiroga et al. (2004) and Shalchyan et al. (2012).
-The purpose here is to apply DWT to the data and use the beta and triangular shrinkage rules for noise reduction.
+The purpose here use the beta and triangular shrinkage rules in the wavelet domain for noise reduction.

-The original data set, presented in Figure \ref{fig:pot}, has 20000 neuronal action potentials (spikes) observed over time.
-For the application of DWT, it was considered $n=2^{14}=16384$.
-The data set is a courtesy of Kenneth Harris, of \textit{Institute of Neurology, Faculty of Brain Sciences, University College London} and it is available at https://ifcs.boku.ac.at/repository/data/spike-sorting/index.html.
+The original data set, presented in Figure \ref{fig:pot}, has 20,000 neuronal action potentials (spikes) observed over time.
+The data set was collected by Kenneth Harris, of \textit{Institute of Neurology, Faculty of Brain Sciences, University College London}, and it is available at https://ifcs.boku.ac.at/repository/data/spike-sorting/index.html.
+For the wavelet application, we redice the sample size to $n=2^{14}=16384$.

-To the empirical coefficients obtained, the shrinkage rule was applied under beta and triangular prior.
-The hyperparameters chosen for $\sigma$, $m$ e $\alpha$ were given according to Section 5, with $\hat{\sigma} = 19913$ e $a=2$ for the beta distribution.
-Figure \ref{fig:estpot} presents the estimated functions and Figure \ref{fig:potcoef} shows the empirical wavelet coefficients after the application of DWT using Daubechies wavelets with ten null moments $N = 10 $ and estimated by the rule under beta prior.
+The shrinkage rule with beta and triangular priors were applied in the wavelet domain.
+The hyperparameters chosen for $\sigma$, $m$ e $\alpha$ were given according to Section 5, with $\hat{\sigma} = 19913$ and $a=2$ for the beta distribution.
+Figure \ref{fig:estpot} presents the estimated functions and Figure \ref{fig:potcoef} shows the empirical wavelet coefficients after application of transform with Daubechies filter with ten vanishing moments, $N = 10.$